spack/spack-infrastructure/images/protected-publish/README.md

     PRE v0.21.2/
 ```

 Each of those prefixes correspond to a particular protected ref.
 Included are prefixes for all protected *tags* (release tags as well as develop snapshots) and branches (`develop` and `releases/v*.*`).
-Looking inside the `develop` prefix, we can see the top level mirror, `build_cache/`, along with all the stack-specific mirrors:
+Looking inside the `develop` prefix, we can see the top level mirror (`build_cache/` in the case of a v2 mirror, or `v3` and `blobs` in the case of a v3 mirror), along with all the stack-specific mirrors:

 ```